 Cases of mistaken identity have increased dramatically in recent years despite the advances made in technology and the widespread use of CCTV footage.

-Associate Solicitor and Head of Public Law and Child Abuse
+Senior Associate Solicitor & Head of Public Law

 Mistaken identity can cover a broad range of issues.

 An individual can be wrongly identified as the perpetrator of a crime and the police can progress their investigation to a criminal prosecution and criminal trial when it is clear that they have arrested the wrong person.
 This will then result in the person being falsely arrested, detained and prosecuted for an offence they did not commit.
 It could give rise to a malicious prosecution claim especially if the police officers dealing with an individual have acted maliciously.

 We presently act for an individual who has been mistakenly been identified by the police as the perpetrator of a crime when it is clear from the CCTV footage that they have arrested the wrong person.